bocoup/web-platform-contribution-guide/CODE_OF_CONDUCT.md

 expected to explain.
-If you would like to report a violation of this Code of Conduct, please contact (1) Sheila Moussavi at sheila@bocoup.com if you would like to keep the matter confidential, or (2) hr@bocoup.com if you would like to notify the full leadership team of Boaz Sender, Rick Waldron, and Sheila Moussavi.
+If you would like to report a violation of this Code of Conduct, please contact (1) Sheila Moussavi at sheila@bocoup.com if you would like to keep the matter confidential, or (2) hr@bocoup.com if you would like to notify the full leadership team of Boaz Sender and Sheila Moussavi.
 Any further communication will be determined with your consent.
 If another individual asks you to stop engaging in some behavior in the course of your work with Bocoup, you should comply immediately, and are encouraged to